Deep Rising

 Story & Plot Summary: Deep Rising

-Quick Plot Summary: Released in 1998, Deep Rising is a Adventure, Action, Horror, Science Fiction film directed by Stephen Sommers.
+Quick Plot Summary: Released in 1998, Deep Rising is a Adventure, Action, Horror, Science Fiction film directed by Stephen Sommers, written by Stephen Sommers.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Treat Williams.
+It provides a scannable look at the movie's central conflict involving Treat Williams as John Finnegan.

 Story Breakdown